Chipset090191/Unit-UI-XCTest-and-others/README.md

 <img width="630" alt="Screenshot 2025-04-26 at 2 20 14 PM" src="https://github.com/user-attachments/assets/9191a8b8-f1a2-46fa-964e-ca44490469f1" />
 </div>

-## Here is Video how this thing works:
+## Here is the Video how the system goes through our lines of code step by step:

 <div align="center">